mozilla/node-firefox-start-simulator/README.md

 # fxos-start

-Start a FirefoxOS simulator if no simulator is running.
+Start a Firefox OS simulator in NodeJS/CLI

 ## Install